-Lighthouse Youth Services was a fulfillment of the dream of a group of citizens from the Baptist Women’s Fellowship in Cincinnati and others who sought a better future for young people and families.
+Lighthouse Youth & Family Services is a fulfillment of the dream of a group of citizens from the Baptist Women’s Fellowship in Cincinnati and others who sought a better future for young people and families.
 The agency was founded in 1969.
 Lighthouse opened the first group home for girls in the state of Ohio the following year.

 Lighthouse is a leader and pioneer in developing services, some of which are national models of innovation and efficacy.

 - 1969: Lighthouse incorporated as New Life for Girls.

 - 1974: Lighthouse opened the Youth Crisis Center, Cincinnati’s first and only runaway shelter.
 Later known as the Youth Crisis Center, it’s now known as Mecum House.

 - 1978: The Youth Development Center opened.
 Originally a group home for boys and girls, the Youth Development Center now provides long-term care for boys.